mcpython4-coding/Documentation/mcpython/engine/ResourceLoader.md

                         variable d

     variable RESOURCE_PACK_LOADERS
+        data loaders for the resource locations, SimulatedResourceLoader is not a default loader

-    variable RESOURCE_LOCATIONS - an list of all resource locations in the system
+    variable RESOURCE_LOCATIONS - a list of all resource locations in the system

     function load_resource_packs()

-        will load the resource packs found in the paths for it
+        Will load the resource packs found in the paths for it
+        todo: add a way to add resource locations persistent to reloads

                 variable file